 \paragraph{Organization of the paper.} Section~\ref{sec:online_monotone_density_estimation} introduces the proposed online monotone density estimators and establishes bounds on their excess KL-risk and regret.
 Section~\ref{sec:application_to_sequential_testing} presents an application to sequential testing, yielding valid procedures with provable optimality guarantees.
-Finally, Section~\ref{sec:simulations} illustrates the theoretical results through numerical experiments.
+Finally, Section~\ref{sec:simulations} illustrates the theoretical results through a series of numerical experiments.